JoshuaEll/AI_Project/README.md

 ## Purpose/Hypothesis:
-We believe that the existing methods are outdated and should be replaced.
-We want to show that the usage of FLIR AI object detection would increase the percentage and reliability of detection….
+Existing methods weapons detection methods are outdated.
+We want to show that the usage of AI object detection with FLIR would increase the reliability and efficiency of weapons detection.

 ## Technologies:
 * Pyhton 3.X